murali248641/interview-ready-repo/c/README.txt

 31. swap 2 number without temp variable?

-32. find non-repeating element in a array?
+32. find single non-repeating element in a array?

+33. find all non-repeating element in a array?

-33. how do you allocate and free the memory for 2d array?
+34. how do you allocate and free the memory for 2d array?